TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 threshold for tracking.
 In this case, because we set the threshold to ``DEBUG``, all of the messages were printed.

-If you want to set the logging level from a command-line option such as:
+If you want to set the logging level kutoka a command-line option such as:

 .. code-block:: none